linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    - **Twilio SMS**: Enter the OTP received via SMS.

 ### Conclusion
 By following these steps, you have successfully implemented **Two-Factor Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** (for Push/SMS) and **Twilio** (for Voice and SMS OTP).
-Now, your SSH logins are secured with both your SSH key and a second factor of authentication, giving the user a choice between Duo or Twilio Voice/SMS OTP methods.
+Now, your SSH logins are secured with both your SSH key and a second factor of authentication, and the user will be prompted automatically to enter the OTP from either Duo or Twilio without using the `keyboard-interactive` prompt.

 ---